-American trivia is a family board game featuring mostly knowledge-based content rather than trivia.
+American Trivia is a family board game featuring mostly knowledge-based content rather than trivia.
 American trivia family cards have two sides.
 One has easier questions for younger children and the other with more difficult questions for older people, thereby allowing families of all ages to enjoy the board game together.
-The board game includes 1,440 expert-level questions in four categories, geography, history, arts, and general, and 1,080 Junior level questions in three categories, geography, history, and general.
+The board game includes 1,440 expert-level questions in four categories, geography, history, arts, and general, and 1,080 Junior-level questions in three categories, geography, history, and general.

 The game begins with a player picking up a card and answering the question.
 Once the child has answered the question correctly the counter can move ahead on the board.
-The player who gets the most questions right and has moved most ahead wins the game.
+The player who gets the most questions right and has moved the most ahead wins the game.

 This game can be played with multiple players.
 It is very informative and challenging at the same time.
 The players get to know facts about America with respect to its history, geography, and general knowledge.

 10. Geography bingo

 This is a traditional Bingo game with a geography twist.
 The person hosting the game calls out names of countries or capitals.

 The players check if the called-out country is on their board.
 They place a wooden bingo chip on the name they have.
 One has to get five countries in a row to win.
 The game improves the child’s reasoning, critical thinking, and social skills.
 It updates the child’s knowledge about countries and capitals and is a fun way to remember facts.